 If you get routine care from out-of-network providers, Medicare and ${company} Medicare won’t be responsible for the costs.

-If you get care from an out-of-network provider, your plan won’t cover their charges.
-Medicare and Aetna Medicare won’t be responsible either.
+If you get care from an out-of-network provider, your Aetna Medicare plan won't cover their charges.
+Medicare won't be responsible either.

-Although you don’t have to choose a primary care physician, we encourage you to do so.
-If you receive covered services from an out-of-network doctor, it’s important to confirm that they:
+In most plans you don’t have to choose a primary care provider (PCP) .
+However, we encourage you to do so.
+If you receive covered services from an out-of-network provider, it’s important to confirm that they:

 Please see your Evidence of Coverage for the most up-to-date service area listing.